fspruce/helpful-living/README.md

 - Fix booking form views to allow for correct information to be passed through.
 - Ensure all in-code comments are easy to understand.
 - Ensure HTML pages are fully accessible.
+- Assist with creating edit/deletion elements for the user to interract with their own data within the tables.
+- Assist with site responsiveness, some bootstrap elements causing issues.
+- Create duplicate style pages (e.g. booking success/error pages styled after the booking form page) to allow me to add new content to them while maintaining a consistent design.

 ## Deployment & Local Development